Common DUI Questions

 the public safe, the truth remains that even police officers and other

 law enforcement officials can make mistakes.
-In some cases, their mistake
+In some cases, that mistake

 could lead to an erroneous arrest – causing you, the victim, a great